Filgotinib

-Filgotinib, sold under the brand name Jyseleca, is a medication used for the treatment of rheumatoid arthritis (RA).
+Filgotinib, sold under the brand name Jyseleca, is a medication used for the treatment of rheumatoid arthritis (RA) and Colitis ulcerosa (UC).
 It was developed by the Belgian-Dutch biotech company Galapagos NV.

 The most common side effects include nausea (feeling sick), upper respiratory tract infection (nose and throat infection), urinary tract infection and dizziness.

 Filgotinib was approved for medical use in both the European Union and Japan in September 2020.

 Medical uses

 Filgotinib is indicated for the treatment of moderate to severe active rheumatoid arthritis in adults who have responded inadequately to, or who are intolerant to one or more disease‑modifying anti‑rheumatic drugs (DMARDs).
 Filgotinib may be used as monotherapy or in combination with methotrexate (MTX).

 Mechanism of action

 Filgotinib is a Janus kinase inhibitor with selectivity for subtype JAK1 of this enzyme.
 It is considered a promising agent as it inhibits JAK1 selectively, similar to already marketed upadacitinib.
 Less selective JAK inhibitors (e.g. tofacitinib and baricitinib) are already being marketed.
 They show long-term efficacy in the treatment of various inflammatory diseases.
 However, their lack of selectivity leads to dose-limiting side effects.
 It is thought that inhibition of all JAK isoenzymes is beneficial in rheumatoid arthritis.
 However, pan-JAK inhibition might also lead to unwanted side effects that might not outweigh its benefits.
 This is the rationale for the development of newer and more selective inhibitors like filgotinib.

 The signal transmission of large numbers of proinflammatory cytokines is dependent on JAK1.
 Inhibition of JAK2 may also contribute to the efficacy against rheumatoid arthritis.
 Nonetheless it is thought that JAK2 inhibition might lead to anemia and thrombopenia by interference with erythropoietin and thrombopoietin and granulocyte-macrophage colony-stimulating factor.
 Therefore, one might prefer to choose a more selective JAK1 inhibitor as a primary therapeutic option.
 Filgotinib exerts a 30-fold selectivity for JAK1 compared to JAK2.